Nominal Recursors as Epi-Recursors: Extended Technical Report: More Related Work

-Hybrid nameless/nominal solutions have also been proposed, notably the locally named \cite{DBLP:journals/jar/McKinnaP99,DBLP:journals/jar/PollackSR12} and locally nameless \cite{aydemirPOPL08,locallyNameless} representations.
-In recent work \cite{pittsLocNamSets}, Pitts introduces \emph{locally nameless sets}, an algebraic axiomatization of syntax under the locally nameless representation, and characterizes the locally nameless recursor \cite{locallyNameless} using initiality in a functor category (similarly to recursors in the nameless setting \cite{fio-abs,DBLP:conf/lics/Hofmann99}).
-He also proves that the category of locally nameless sets is isomorphic to that of finitely supported rensets \cite{popescu-renamable} and to categories given by other axiomatizations of renaming from the literature \cite{statonThesis,gabbayHofmann-nominalRenamingSets}; this suggests that the expressive power of the locally nameless recursor might be located in the vicinity of $r_8$ (which is based on rensets).
-On the way to his results, Pitts gives an alternative axiomatization of finitely supported rensets, using instead of \RnCh{} a simpler (unconditional) axiom, let us call it \RnCh{}': $t[x_2/x_1][x_3/x_2] = t[x_3/x_2][x_3/x_1]$.
-Replacing \RnCh{} with \RnCh{}' would give a recursor $r_8$' such that $r_8 \geq r_8'$ (since \RnCh{}' implies \RnCh{} in the presence of \RnIm{}) and $r_8 \simeq r_8'$ (since \RnCh{}' holds for finitely supported rensets, hence for a suitable minimal submodel). \looseness=-1
+Hybrid nameless/nominal solutions have also been proposed, notably the locally named \cite{DBLP:journals/jar/McKinnaP99,DBLP:journals/jar/PollackSR12} and locally nameless \cite{aydemirPOPL08,locallyNameless} representations. \citet{pittsLocNamSets} introduced locally nameless sets, an algebraic axiomatization of syntax under the locally nameless representation, and characterizes the locally nameless recursor \cite{locallyNameless} using initiality in a functor category (similarly to recursors in the nameless setting \cite{fio-abs,DBLP:conf/lics/Hofmann99}).
+He also proved that the category of locally nameless sets is isomorphic to that of finitely supported rensets \cite{DBLP:conf/cade/Popescu22} and to categories given by other axiomatizations of renaming from the literature \cite{statonThesis,gabbayHofmann-nominalRenamingSets}; this suggests that the expressive power of the locally nameless recursor might be located in the vicinity of $r_8$ (which is based on rensets).
+On the way to his results, Pitts gave an alternative axiomatization of finitely supported rensets, using instead of \RnCh{} a simpler (unconditional) axiom, let us call it \RnCh{}': $t[x_2/x_1][x_3/x_2] = t[x_3/x_2][x_3/x_1]$.
+Replacing \RnCh{} with \RnCh{}' would yield a recursor $r_8'$ such that $r_8 \geq r_8'$ (since \RnCh{}' implies \RnCh{} in the presence of \RnIm{}) and $r_8 \simeq r_8'$ (since the converse implication is true for finitely supported rensets, hence for a suitable minimal submodel). \looseness=-1